abilian/nua/doc/src/dev/nua-config.md

 ## Section `backup`

-Work in progress.
+- Work in progress.
+- Current keys: 'mathod', 'frequency', 'options'

 ## Section `volume`

 Volumes can be either of 3 types

-    - `managed`, using a driver, for example the Docker volume management, the default type
+  - `managed`, using a driver, for example the Docker volume management, the default type.
   - `directory`, using a directory local to the host, configured and managed by the user.
 It is equivalent to the Docker concept of `bind` volume,
   - `tmpfs`, using a volatile RAM disk.

 - Parameters for `managed` type:
     - `driver`: name of the driver.
 By default the value is `docker`, to use the Docker's "local" volume driver.